 Using Solar Power

-Solar powered bird baths are available and are designed to circulate water.
-There are no running costs so you don't have to worry about running up electricity bills.
-The water circulates from a pump that uses free energy harnessed from the sun.
-Just place the solar panel in the sun and watch your fountain flow.
+Solar powered bird baths are designed to circulate water using energy from the sun.
+Since there are no running costs, you don't have to worry about running up electricity bills.
+The water circulates from a pump that uses free energy harnessed from a small solar panel.
+Just place the solar panel in direct sun light and watch your fountain flow.
 Then relax and enjoy birds in your yard.

 Solar fountain style bird baths offer the same function, although often the water cascades down a series of tiers.
 Another nice aspect of cascading bird baths or fountains is the way they provide the soothing sound of moving water.
-In summer, mosquitoes will not be a problem either.
-The circulating water inhibits their reproduction, since mosquitoes need stagnant water to lay their eggs.
+In summer, mosquitoes will not be a problem either because he circulating water inhibits their reproduction, since mosquitoes need stagnant water to lay their eggs.

 Hanging Bird Baths

 More traditional shapes concentrate on aesthetic appeal and don't include solar panels, electrical wires or water pumps,.. just a basic, attractive design.
-Some designs lean away from the conservative feel and include a complimented feature attached to the bath area itself combined with wildlife figures such as frogs, swans, peacocks, cats and others.
+By contrast, eccentric designs lean away from the conservative look by including animal shapes such as frogs, swans, peacocks, cats and others.

-Some birds will not choose to live in a birdhouse.
-And not all birds will be attracted to bird feeder either.
+Some birds will not choose to live in a birdhouse, and not all birds will be attracted to a bird feeder either.
 But when it comes to attracting a plethora of birds to your yard, a bird bath is a sure thing.
 Try dressing it up a bit with misters, drippers, bubblers, fountains, over-hangs, planters and water wigglers.
 Regardless of style, make your backyard an oasis for birds looking to cool off during the summer months.